Trebacz/Glasshousestore/wp-content/plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.3 [07/24/2017] =
+* NEW: New setting added: Delete revisions of (POSTS and PAGES, POSTS only or PAGES only)
+* CHANGE: Some code clean-up and minor changes

 = 4.2.3 [07/05/2017] =
 * CHANGE: Extra save button added to the settings page